Openscapes/approach-guide/contributing/monthly-checkins.md

 [Reproducible Research: A Retrospective](https://pubmed.ncbi.nlm.nih.gov/33467923/) by Roger Peng & Stephanie Hicks; herard through Sean Kross (Fred Hutch Cancer Center)

 [A letter to researchers that want to make the world a better place](https://openscapes.org/blog/2024-08-09-antoinette-foster-letter-make-the-world-better-place/) by Dr. Antoinette Foster, as part of the the [Pathways to Open Science Program](https://openscapes.github.io/pathways-to-open-science/).
+Also links to [How to Deliver Constructive Feedback in Difficult Situations[(https://www.dave-bailey.com/blog/nonviolent-communication) by Dave Bailey

 ## June 2024